Fraud Defense Lawyers Who Understand White Collar Crimes

 - ATM fraud

 Questions about bank fraud?
 Contact the bank fraud lawyers at the Strom Law Firm, LLC.
-Our financial fraud attorneys case discuss your case and help you determine the best path forward.
+Our financial fraud attorneys can discuss your case and help you determine the best path forward.

 The United States Code criminalizes, “any scheme or artifice to defraud, or for obtaining money or property by means of false or fraudulent pretenses” involving the U.S. Mail system.
 The penalties of mail fraud in South Carolina are strict, and violators may face up to five years in prison and additional fines.

 What is Required to Set Forth a Mail Fraud Case